Royals vs. Rays Player Props Betting Odds

 Witt Jr. Stats

-- Witt Jr. will look for his fifth straight game with a hit in this matchup.
-During his last five outings he is hitting .300 with two doubles, a triple, a home run, a walk and two RBI.
+- Witt Jr. hopes to build on a six-game hitting streak in this matchup.
+During his last 10 games he is hitting .333 with four doubles, a triple, three home runs, two walks and eight RBI.

 Witt Jr. Recent Games